 Saline Breast Implants Introduced

-Saline breast implants also were released in the 1960s.
+Saline implants also were released in the 1960s.
 A French company made these implants with a silicone outer shell that was filled with saline.
-They didn’t feel as natural as silicone implants, but the procedure was less invasive and was safer if there was a rupture.
+They didn’t feel as natural as silicone implants, but the breast augmentation procedure was less invasive and was safer if there was a rupture.

 The significant advantage of saline implants is that they don’t need to be filled in advance.
 They can be filled with the solution after they are placed in the breasts.
 So, surgeons can place them with a smaller incision, and there is less scarring.
 Saline implants surged in popularity during the 1990s when the FDA paused the use of silicone implants.